Save ObamaCare | Protect ObamaCare in 2018

-Join President Obama, Democrats, Republicans, and the tens of millions of Americans who support healthcare reform in a bipartisan effort to stand up for America’s Patient Protections and Affordable Care.
+Join Democrats, Republicans, and the tens of millions of Americans who support health care reform in a bipartisan effort to stand up for America’s Patient Protections and Affordable Care.

-We must protect the Affordable Care Act, Medicare, and Medicaid (Republicans also want to repeal and replace Medicare and Medicare with privatized versions, so this isn’t just about saving ObamaCare, it is about saving Medicaid, saving Medicare, and standing up for the future of healthcare in general).Schumer: GOP Would ‘Make America Sick Again’
+We must protect the Affordable Care Act, Medicare, and Medicaid.
+Republicans also want to repeal and replace Medicare and Medicare with privatized versions.
+This isn’t just about saving the Affordable Care Act known as ObamaCare; it is about saving our single-payer health care programs: the V.A., Medicaid, and Medicare, and standing up for the future of health care.

 TIP: For more reading, see: A Bipartisan Reason to Save Obamacare.